 While handling reagents of Qubit always wear glowers.
 As the company recommended, do not open the lead of the Qubit in sunlight.
 Do not place the reagents in sunlight as well.

 If you want to purchase a Qubit, and worried about the quality of DNA, I have a solution for it.
 However, for doing this you have to achieve expertise in the analysis of the result.

 The cost of the Qubit is much lower than Nanodrop light, so purchase Qubit for your Lab.
 For qualitative analysis, you can run an agarose gel electrophoresis for genomic DNA.
 The band type will give you a rough idea about the purity of DNA.

 - Role of EtBr in electrophoresis

 Shearing can observe in contaminated DNA.
 The pure DNA remains intact and migrates easily into the gel so no band shearing is observed in pure DNA.

-Again, it is applicable for research purpose only, not recommended for sensitive experiments such as DNA sequencing and microarray.
-Still, the cost of the Qubit kit will increase the per sample cost for the experiment.
+Again, it is applicable for research purposes only, not recommended for sensitive experiments such as DNA sequencing and microarray.
+Still, the cost of the Qubit kit will increase the per-sample cost for the experiment.